LION BUDOKAN KARATE INTERNATIONAL

 General Safety Requirements

 - Protective Equipment: Participants must always wear LBKI-approved protective gear during sparring and self-defence drills.
-With the proper equipment, entry into these activities is allowed.

-Mandatory Gear Post-First Grading
+Mandatory Gear — Post First Grading

 - Gloves